zyang01/zyang01.github.io/_posts/2024-11-01-spare-some-change-sir-madam.md

 ---
 title: Spare Some Change, Sir/Madam?
 date: 2024-11-01 21:53:02 +0000
-tags: [coffee]     # TAG names should always be lowercase
 ---

 If you would like to support a random dude on the internet who calls himself a Christ bro and is probably schizophrenic according to modern psychological standards, then you could do so at the link below.